fantomitechno/GamebananaCelesteMirror/README.md

 ### "Up for deletion"?

-In the possibility of a gamebanana outage, the gamebanana API would send back an empty array and to not _nuke_ your own mirror by mistake, the deletion are just listed in a `deletion.json` file.
+In the possibility of a gamebanana outage, the gamebanana API would send back an empty array and to not _nuke_ your own mirror by mistake, the deletion are just made in the database and not on disk.

 Deletion can be run with `npm run delete` (this will still block if you are deleting more than 50 files at once, this can be bypassed with the environment variable `FORCE` set to **1**)